AppalachiaInteractive/com.appalachia.legal/OpenSource.md

 # Open Source

-*The most recent version of this document can be found [here](https://github.com/AppalachiaInteractive/com.appalachia.legal/blob/main/project-template/LEGAL.md).*
+> *The most recent version of this document can be found [`here`](https://appalachiainteractive.com/legal/open-source).*

-> The following is legal information for all consumers and contributors of Appalachia Interactive open source projects.
+These terms govern your access to, use of, and contribution to Appalachia Interactive’s various open-source projects.

-> These projects can be found in their source code form on Github.
+These projects are free to use.
+They can be found in their source code form on Github.
 Some of them can be found in a packaged form on OpenUPM.

+If you have additional questions or require more information about our Open Source policy, do not hesitate to contact us at `privacy@AppalachiaInteractive.com`.

 ## Legal Information